 In April 2021, the Lawrence school board voted to close Kennedy Elementary School to grades K-5 and use it as an early childhood development center.

 In January 2022, Lawrence school district staff proposed scenarios that would involve closures and/or consolidations of multiple elementary schools and middle schools.
 On Feb.
-14, the school board decided to take closures off the table for the coming school year, but difficult budget conversations will continue.
+14, 2022, the school board decided to take closures off the table for the coming school year, but said difficult budget conversations would continue.

 LATEST COVERAGE